Skip to main content

 Rectangular copper plaque enamelled en grisaille with the Last Supper, signed M.D. with a dot inside the D.

-Rectangular, almost flat, plaque.
-Copper, enamelled in grisaille and with a little pale pink enamel on a black ground, and gilded.
-The ground appears very dark brownish-mulberry on the outer edges, The reverse has clear unevenly applied counter- enamel.tinged with brownish-mulberry.
+Rectangular, almost flat, copper plaque, enamelled in grisaille and with a little pale pink enamel on a black ground, and gilded.
+The ground appears very dark brownish-mulberry on the outer edges, The reverse has clear unevenly applied counter- enamel tinged with brownish-mulberry.

-Across the top there is a white fringed canopy beneath which Christ and the twelve disciples are seated round a table on which are five plates (or manchets of bread), a lizard on oval dish, a knife, a roll, and beaker.
+A white fringed canopy runs across the top beneath which Christ and the twelve disciples are seated round a table on which are five manchets of bread, an animal on oval dish, a knife, a roll, and beaker.
 Two of the disciples seated on a bench on the left have their backs to the viewer, as does another on the right, whose moneybag identifies him as Judas.
 Behind him in the foreground is a ovoid ewer with a scroll handle.
 Behind Christ there is a black hanging scatted with gold dots and edged by gold lines.
 Gold is also used for Christ’s aureole and the halos of the disciples.
-Inscribed in gold beside the ewer in the right foreground ‘.M.D .’ with a dot inside D.
+Initialled in gold beside the ewer in the right foreground ‘.M.D .’ with an I inside the D.

 Notes